Estate & Elder Care Law

 Community Outreach Director

 A native of Decatur and a graduate of Vanderbilt University, Rebecca worked for (Colossal) Pictures in San Francisco and later in creative development at Nickelodeon Movies in New York and Los Angeles.
 Drawing on her creative experience, Rebecca leads marketing and community outreach at the firm and is in charge of organizing special events and seminars.
 Rebecca is a Master Gardener and enjoys spending much of her time outdoors.
 Prior to returning to her hometown, she owned Rebecca’s Furniture and Design on Main Street in Franklin, TN.

 Elder Care Coordinator

 Mitzi is a Licensed Bachelor Social Worker, and she has served Decatur and the surrounding communities for over 20 years.
 She was awarded the Alabama Department of Public Health Social Worker of the year award in 2019.
 Mitzi works closely with the elderly and disabled population, assuring that they have their needs met, while safely remaining in their home.
 Mitzi is a certified Consultant with the Positive Approach to Care organization and implements high standards when caring for our Elderly.
 Mitzi grew up in Decatur, which she continues to call home, with her husband and three children.

 Karen Thatcher Moore

 Karen Thatcher Moore is a Decatur native and a graduate of the Randolph School and the University of North Alabama.
 She is the mother of two college-age children and has spent much of her career in church administration.
-In addition to serving as the firm’s office administrator, Karen is also director of music at First Presbyterian Church in Decatur.
+In addition to serving as the firm’s office administrator, Karen is also involved in the music ministry at Westminster Presbyterian Church in Decatur.

 The Decatur Cornice and Roofing Building was built in 1895 as a tin shop in Albany, or the New Decatur district, in Decatur, Alabama.
 Built in the French Italian style, it is located on the corner of Johnston Street and Sixth Avenue.